If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 When it comes to portability, look no further than the BillyOh lightweight tabletop gas BBQ!
 Perfect for camping, picnics in the park, or use at home, it covers all your cooking needs.

 It’s lightweight, portable and easy to clean.
 Plus, it comes with optional gas: butane or propane.
+This table top bbq is a real winner.

 - Perfect for camping or small garden meals